jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 test_making_a_list_w_conditions
 ****************************************************************************************

-What if I had to build a list from an iterable_ based on a condition?
-This is where a `for loop`_ or `list comprehension`_ is better
+What if I had to build a list from an iterable_ based on a condition, how would I do it with the :ref:`list<lists>` constructor_ without changing the iterable_?
+This is where a `for loop`_ or `list comprehension`_ works better

 red: make it fail
 #################################################################################